andrewramsay/kodi-fcast-youtube/README.md

 I used to use the official YouTube app with a Chromecast attached to my Kodi device to cast videos, and wanted to do the same thing with Kodi+Grayjay instead.

 I initially tried [this plugin](https://github.com/c4valli/kodi-fcast-receiver) which did work sometimes but being a general FCast receiver it unsurprisingly often had issues with YouTube playback.
+It was a very useful starting point though, and if you don't care about YouTube playback it'll be much more useful than this one.

 ## Is this useful?